View and manage incidents in Microsoft Defender for Business

 Monitor your incidents & alerts

-In the Microsoft 365 Defender portal (https://security.microsoft.com), in the navigation pane, select Incidents.
+In the Microsoft Defender portal (https://security.microsoft.com), in the navigation pane, go to Incidents & alerts, and then select Incidents.
 Any incidents that were created are listed on the page.

 Select an alert to open its flyout pane, where you can learn more about the alert.

-Defender for Business is designed to help you address detected threats by offering up recommended actions.
-When you view an alert, look for the recommended actions to take.
-Also take note of the alert severity, which is determined not only on the basis of the threat severity, but also on the level of risk to your company.
+Defender for Business is designed to help you address detected threats by recommending actions you can take.
+When you view an alert, look for these suggestions.
+Also notice the alert severity, which is determined not only on the basis of the detected threat severity, but also on the level of risk to your company.

 |Scenario||Alert severity and reason|